 This deer meat sauce can be stored in an airtight container in the fridge for up to 3-4 days.

 It also freezes wonderfully and can be kept frozen for many months.
-I love making big batches of sauce and separating it to pull out and thaw for various dinner recipes like lasagna, poured over spaghetti squash, and even as a pizza sauce.
+I love making big batches of sauce and separating it to pull out and thaw for various dinner recipes like lasagna, poured over Air Fryer Spaghetti Squash, and even as a pizza sauce with this sourdough pizza dough.

 Ingredients